Widow of Kansas shooting victim temporarily lost resident status after husband's death

 The wife of a man from India killed earlier this year in an alleged hate crime can stay in the United States for now after she initially lost her residency rights following her husband’s death.

-Sunayana Dumala, whose 32-year-old husband Srinivas Kuchibhotla was killed at a Kansas bar in February, fell out of status because her permission to reside in the U.S. was tied to Kuchibhotla through marriage, Rep. Kevin Yoder (R-KS) told NBC News.
+Sunayana Dumala, whose 32-year-old husband Srinivas Kuchibhotla was killed at a Kansas bar in February, fell out of status because her permission to reside in the U.S. was tied to Kuchibhotla through marriage, Rep. Kevin Yoder, R-Kan., told NBC News.

 Kuchibhotla, an aviation systems engineer and programs manager at GPS maker Garmin, was in the U.S. from India on a temporary nonimmigrant H-1B visa, granted to highly skilled workers, according to Yoder and Dumala.